seldonian-framework/Tutorials/_tutorials/gridworld_RL_tutorial.md

     Consider the offline RL problem of finding a policy for the 3x3 gridworld that has the largest expected return possible (primary objective) subject to the safety constraint that the expected return is at least $-0.25$ (this might be the performance of the current policy).
 In this tutorial, we simulate this process, generating many episodes of data using a behavior policy (current policy) and then feeding this data to our Seldonian algorithm with the tabular softmax policy parameterization.
 We include a behavioral constraint that requires the performance of the new policy to be at least $-0.25$ with probability at least $0.95$.
 In later tutorials, we show how safety constraints can be defined in terms of additional reward functions (as in constrained Markov decision processes [MDPs]).
 </p>
 <p>
-    For those familiar with <i>off-policy evaluation</i> (OPE), our algorithms use off-policy estimates of the expected return based on the per-decision importance sampling estimator.
-These estimates are used both in the primary objective (maximize the expected discounted return) and sometimes in safety constraints (like in this example, where the safety constraint requires the performance of the new policy to be at least $-0.25$).
-The per-decision importance sampling estimator provides unbiased estimates of $J(\pi_\theta)$, for any $\theta$, which are used like the unbiased estimates $\hat g$ and $\hat z$ described in the tutorials for the supervised learning regime.
+    For those familiar with <i>off-policy evaluation</i> (OPE), our algorithms use off-policy estimates of the expected return based on various importance sampling estimators.
+These estimates are used both in the primary objective (to maximize the expected discounted return) and sometimes in safety constraints (like in this example, where the safety constraint requires the performance of the new policy to be at least $-0.25$).
+In this tutorial, we will use the ordinary importance sampling estimator, which provides unbiased estimates of $J(\pi_\theta)$, for any $\theta$.
+These unbiased estimates are used like the unbiased estimates $\hat g$ and $\hat z$ described in the tutorials for the supervised learning regime.
 </p>
 <p>
     In summary, we will apply a Seldonian RL algorithm to ensure that the performance of the new policy is at least the performance of the behavior policy $(-0.25)$, with probability at least $0.95$.
 The algorithm will use 1,000 episodes of data generated using the behavior policy (which selects each action with equal probability).
 We selected the performance threshold of $-0.25$ by running 10,000 additional episodes using the behavior policy and computing the average discounted return, giving $J(\pi_b)\approx -0.25$.
 We can now write out the Seldonian ML problem: